leadond/onboarding-saas/DEPLOYMENT_GUIDE.md

 ## 🚀 Ready for Production

-This enhanced OnboardKit system is production-ready with:
+This enhanced Onboard Hero system is production-ready with:

 - ✅ Complete feature implementation
 - ✅ Comprehensive testing coverage